Tanchangxiang206/Cloud-Computing-Project/README.md

 ## Step to install the Application

 - As you can see in the github, there is a file named : YourBMI.apk.
 Download it on your phone or any digital device that can support .apk file.
 After that, install it and you are free to use the application.

+##user Manual
+- User Manual can refer to YourBMI.pdf in our GitHub.